-The DaaS service grid forms the basic DaaS infrastructure, enabling the Administrator to add compute resources (servers) and storage to the platform and assign these compute resources and storage to tenants.
-The service grid is comprised of both appliances and hosts.
+The service grid forms the basic infrastructure, enabling the administrator to add compute resources (servers) and storage to the platform and assign these compute resources and storage to tenants.
+The service grid contains both appliances and hosts.

-An 'appliance' is a virtual machine (VM) combined with a functional unit of Horizon DaaS software in the Horizon DaaS Platform.
+- An 'appliance' is a virtual machine (VM) combined with a functional unit of the product software in the platform.

 A data center is purely a container: it does not represent any piece of hardware or software, but it usually corresponds to a geographic data center managed by a service provider.

 The data center logically groups the service provider's lower-level virtualization resources.
-A data center has associated with it one or more resource managers, and each resource manager has associated with it Desktop Managers and Hosts.
-The number of physical servers in the data center depends in large part on the size of the tenant installation and the number of tenants.
+A data center has one or more resource managers associated with it, and each resource manager has desktop managers and hosts associated with it.
+The number of physical servers in the data center mainly depends on the size of the tenant installation and the number of tenants.

 Adding a new data center is accomplished during the appliance bootstrap process; refer to the installation instructions for more details.

 Provides two types of access to the system: through the Service Center web-based UI; as a transit point for enabling ssh access to all the management appliances in the data center.
 The service provider appliance is the first appliance installed in a data center and provides the foundation to install the remainder of the application.

 The resource manager abstracts the specifics about the desktop infrastructure from the tenant appliances and allows multiple desktop managers to communicate with their respective virtualization resources.
 A resource manager appliance integrates with the hypervisor and storage infrastructure in a given data center.
 A single resource manager appliance can be shared across multiple tenants.